saltyrtc/saltyrtc-meta/Protocol.md

 ## SaltyRTC Address

 The SaltyRTC address is a single byte that identifies a specific peer on a WebSocket path.
-It is being used to indicate to which peer a SaltyRTC server should relay a message.
+It is being used to indicate to which client a SaltyRTC server should relay a message.
 In this document, the byte will be represented in hexadecimal notation (base 16) starting with `0x`.
 The SaltyRTC server (`0x00`) and the initiator (`0x01`) have a static